NEURODIVERSITY AWARDS

 The promotion of neurodiversity can unlock new creativity and contribute to the development of society as a whole.
 Through this award, we aim to recognize outstanding achievements in technology, products, social actions, and more, while deepening understanding of neurodiversity and paving the way for greater diversity and inclusion in society.
+We welcome applications from a wide range of participants, including students, researchers, and businesses from all around the world.

 About Neurodiversity